-Further, there is a risk that, despite the Group's belief that it conducts an accurate assessment of borrower credit quality, borrowers are unable to meet their commitments as they fall due as a result of borrower specific circumstances, macro-economic factors or other external factors, including the Covid-19 pandemic (see the risk factor entitled "The Covid-19 pandemic is having a material adverse effect on the Issuer and the Group" and "The Covid-19 pandemic is having a material adverse effect on the Group" above).
+Further, there is a risk that, despite the Group's belief that it conducts an accurate assessment of borrower credit quality, borrowers are unable to meet their commitments as they fall due as a result of borrower specific circumstances, macro-economic factors or other external factors, including the Covid-19 pandemic (see the risk factor entitled "The Covid-19 pandemic continues to impact the global, Irish and UK economies" above).
 The failure of borrowers to meet their commitments as they fall due may result in higher impairment loss allowances or a negative impact on fair value in the Group's lending portfolio.
 A deterioration in borrower credit quality and the consequent increase in impairments could have a material adverse effect on the Group's business, results of operations, financial condition and/or prospects.

 The Group's primary markets are Ireland and the UK.
-At 30 June 2020, based on the geographic location of the business unit where the asset is booked, 62 per cent. of the Group's loans and advances to customers were in Ireland, 36 per cent. in the UK and 2 per cent. in other jurisdictions.
-As at 30 June 2020, residential mortgages represented 57 per cent. of total loans and advances to customers.
+At 30 June 2021, based on the geographic location of the business unit where the asset is booked, 62 per cent of the Group's loans and advances to customers were in Ireland, 37 per cent in the UK and 1 per cent in other jurisdictions.
+As at 30 June 2021, residential mortgages represented 56 per cent of total loans and advances to customers.
 Residential mortgage exposures originated and managed in Ireland and the UK represent a material concentration of credit risk.